gb160/gb160.github.io/info_purchasing.md

 # Purchasing Information

+We now accept payment via Paypal, Bitcoin or Ethereum

 **It is presumed if you purchase this app you have read and understood the following:**

 This app is iOS only.